Jamazi4/bimcat/node-notes.md

 solved above bug and another where updating psets deleted all dynamic attrs

+added quick triangulate with holes.
+It accepts only single linestring but holes can be nested.

+possibly lots of bugs.
+Now I have an issue sometimes and it's unstable for dynamic psets

 #### new current plan as of 20-08

 - triangulate/holes